My curls & I have had a love/hate relationship for 28 years and it finally stood up to me about all the abuse it’s endured over the years.

 I have a lot of friends who are currently joining “Team Natural”, they ask me all the time what products I used so I thought I’d throw together what I’ve got so far!
 This past month I’ve tried out a bunch of new products but I’m also including some old favorites!

-Herbal Essence – I grew up on Herbal Essence so a few years ago when they went back to their older style of design and fragrances, I just had to pick these up!
-The rose scent is my favorite and I love how long lasting the smell is.
-My curls fall more into waves when I use this combo of shampoo and conditioner, but they’re insanely soft; I wouldn’t recommend if you aren’t using any additional styling products or if you’re looking for ringlet curls but it’s a good, inexpensive option for luscious locks!
+Not Your Mother’s – I love this brand for their quality products, amazing scents and inexpensive cost.
+My curls get tighter and so much softer when I use this shampoo and conditioner, but they’re insanely soft; I wouldn’t recommend if you aren’t using any additional styling products or if you’re looking for ringlet curls but it’s a good, inexpensive option for luscious locks!
 You can find it at your local Target or Walmart if you don’t want to order online.

 Pura D’or – I’ve got to give a shout out to LynnKatee for her recommendation of Pura D’or products on Instagram.
 I ordered the shampoo and conditioner, and after just one use I could see a difference in the way my curls formed post-shower!
 It’s part of their “Curl Therapy” line which delivers on their promise for “ultimate definition and bounce”.
 It contains a blend of Organic Aloe Vera, Organic Kukui Seed Oil, Coconut Oil, Chia Seed Extract, Geranium Oil, Linseed Extract and other natural ingredients.
 Both the shampoo and conditioner are free from harsh chemicals, environmentally responsible, hypo-allergenic, vegan and cruelty-free.
 These are more expensive ($29.99 each) but I saw improvement in my hair after only one use, one month later and I’m still in love!
 Sidebar: I noticed that I was losing a lot less hair when I started using this!